Drug discovery: Screening

 Two main approaches exist for the finding of new bioactive chemical entities from natural sources.

 The first is sometimes referred to as random collection and screening of material, but the collection is far from random.
 Biological (often botanical) knowledge is often used to identify families that show promise.
 This approach is effective because only a small part of the earth's biodiversity has ever been tested for pharmaceutical activity.
 Also, organisms living in a species-rich environment need to evolve defensive and competitive mechanisms to survive.
 Those mechanisms might be exploited in the development of beneficial drugs.

 A collection of plant, animal and microbial samples from rich ecosystems can potentially give rise to novel biological activities worth exploiting in the drug development process.
 One example of successful use of this strategy is the screening for antitumor agents by the National Cancer Institute, which started in the 1960s.
 Paclitaxel was identified from Pacific yew tree Taxus brevifolia.
 Paclitaxel showed anti-tumour activity by a previously undescribed mechanism (stabilization of microtubules) and is now approved for clinical use for the treatment of lung, breast, and ovarian cancer, as well as for Kaposi's sarcoma.
 Early in the 21st century, Cabazitaxel (made by Sanofi, a French firm), another relative of taxol has been shown effective against prostate cancer, also because it works by preventing the formation of microtubules, which pull the chromosomes apart in dividing cells (such as cancer cells).
 Other examples are: 1.
 Camptotheca (Camptothecin · Topotecan · Irinotecan · Rubitecan · Belotecan); 2.
 Podophyllum (Etoposide · Teniposide); 3a.
 Anthracyclines (Aclarubicin · Daunorubicin · Doxorubicin · Epirubicin · Idarubicin · Amrubicin · Pirarubicin · Valrubicin · Zorubicin); 3b.
 Anthracenediones (Mitoxantrone · Pixantrone).

 The second main approach involves ethnobotany, the study of the general use of plants in society, and ethnopharmacology, an area inside ethnobotany, which is focused specifically on medicinal uses.

 Artemisinin, an antimalarial agent from sweet wormtree Artemisia annua, used in Chinese medicine since 200BC is one drug used as part of combination therapy for multiresistant Plasmodium falciparum.

-Additionally, since machine learning has become more advanced, virtual screening is now an option for drug developers.
-AI algorithms are being used to perform virtual screening of chemical compounds, which involves predicting the activity of a compound against a specific target.
-By using machine learning algorithms to analyse large amounts of chemical data, researchers can identify potential new drug candidates that are more likely to be effective against a specific disease.
-Algorithms, such as Nearest-Neighbour classifiers, RF, extreme learning machines, SVMs, and deep neural networks (DNNs), are used for VS based on synthesis feasibility and can also predict in vivo activity and toxicity.